mit212/lab3_2024/README.md

 Then, run `lab_code/step_response.cpp` and set the power supply voltage to around `10V`.
 The arm should oscillate between `theta1 = 0` and `theta1 = -M_PI/4`.

 To examine the step response in more detail, run `matlab/StepResponsePlot.m` in MATLAB.
 Make sure to change the port name (lines 27-28) before running as needed.
-If your controller is properly tuned (which it should be already!), the step response should have minimal overshoot, oscillations, and steady state error.
+If your controller is properly tuned, the step response should have minimal overshoot, oscillations, and steady state error.

 Hit the STOP button on MATLAB after collecting some data and take a screenshot of the plot.